 Amberfern is Dr. Clive Brooks, a composer of relaxing chill-out music living on England’s South West coast.
 The artist name Amberfern came from the ferns that grow throughout the nearby woodlands, and in the autumn turn a golden amber color.
 Most of his influences come from nature and the natural world.
 In his 2013 release AquaEssence, these influences come direct from the ocean which he now lives alongside.

 Music has been his encompassing passion over the last thirty years.
 In addition to producing his own music, he is also the author of twelve books, holds a Bachelor’s degree in Cultural Studies and a PhD. in Business.

-Although often quite new and experimental in approach, Amberfern’s relaxing music is appealing, accessible and easy for everyone to enjoy.
-The expansive and silky-smooth Amberfern signature sound is produced by combining a variety of ethnic instruments with organic field recordings and gentle synthesis to evoke essences of distant landscapes and seascapes, with the intention of projecting listeners into unusual, often exotic places as they bathe in the music and relax.
+Although new and experimental in approach, Amberfern’s relaxing music is appealing, accessible, and easy for everyone to enjoy.
+The expansive Amberfern signature sound is produced by combining a variety of ethnic instruments with organic field recordings and gentle synthesis to evoke essences of distant landscapes and seascapes, with the intention of projecting listeners into unusual, often exotic places as they bathe in the music and relax.